 - Flatulence: While it can be quite funny (and smelly!), excessive flatulence could be a sign that your dog is lactose intolerant.
 This is especially true if he gets gaseous after consuming dairy.

 So while it is safe to feed most dogs yogurt in moderation, should you pass on it if you think your pet is lactose intolerant.

 Additionally, your dog could be allergic to dairy.
-Some signs of a dairy allergy in canines include:

 If you suspect your dog is having an allergic reaction to dairy, seek emergency vet services immediately.